ETS-Android2/FoodOrderingApp/README.md

 <!-- Project Detais -->
 ## Project Details
-- Application is hosted on Firebase.
+- Client Application is hosted on Firebase.
   - UI on Firebase Database
   - User and Order Data on Firebase Firestore
   - Cart features are implemented using Room LiveData